Golf

 When a golfer can increase their mobility and move with a full range of motion as they move to the top of their backswing, they can create maximal potential energy within the body that can then be transferred to the clubhead through the kinematic sequence as the downswing leads to impact.
 READ THAT AGAIN!

 You can only maximize the use of this potential energy stored in your backswing IF you can efficiently transfer the energy through the kinetic chain.
 Mobility is useless (and may even do more damage!) if it cannot be controlled.
-A proper fitness training program for golf increase mobility (or potential energy) AND a way to control it.
+A proper fitness training program for golf increases mobility (or potential energy) AND a way to control it.

 For a golfer to efficiently transfer energy during their golf swing, ALL skill sets – kinetic balance, stability, power – must be present as they move their bodies through the required range of motion.
-If one area is limited, the swing suffers and injuries occur.
+If one area is limited, the swing suffers, and injuries occur.

 A successful golf fitness routine will include mobility exercise, stability movements for the core, lumbo-pelvic-hip region and shoulders, balance and proprioception (body awareness) exercises, and strength and power movements.
 Cycling through periodized training “phases” ensures constant progressions for your body and continued gains.